minesa-org/dungeon-blitz-reboot/docs/FAQ.md

  This repo lets you run **Dungeon Blitz**, the classic browser MMO, directly on your machine using a localy run server.

+### Any release date/s?

+No. It'll come out when it does.

 ### Is the game completely playable offline?

 Yes, sorta whilst there are issues it is sorta playable.
 Keep in mind there are a lot of missing stuff.